jansink/backbase-assignment/README.md

 * iPad

 ___
-*Known bugs are tagged by @bug, they are excluded from the regression test until the are fixed.*
+##### Known errors:

-*BUG: the ordering of tables is broken, after clicking a table header to order that column the data is not ordered.
+* the ordering of tables is broken, after clicking a table header to order that column the data is not ordered.

+*Known errors are tagged by @bug, they are excluded from the regression test until the are fixed.*
 ___

 To run these e2e regression tests: